lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Douglas Stebila (University of Waterloo).

 Thanks to Giacomo Pope (github.com/GiacomoPope) whose ML-DSA and ML-KEM implementations were used to generate the test vectors.

+We wish to acknowledge particular effort from Carl Wallace and Dan van Geest (Crypto Next), who have put in sustained effort over multiple years both reviewing and implementing at the hackathon each iteration of this draft.

 Thanks to Stepan Yakimovich for contributing to the reference implementation.